John Waters: Fine art

 Since the early 1990s, Waters has been making photo-based artwork and installations that have been internationally exhibited in galleries and museums.
+Water's was offered his first art show by Colin de Land with American Fine Art gallery in 1992.
 In 2004, the New Museum in New York City presented a retrospective of his artwork curated by Marvin Heiferman and Lisa Phillips.
 His most recent exhibition John Waters: Indecent Exposure was exhibited at the Baltimore Museum of Art from October 2018 to January 2019 and later traveled to the Wexner Center for the Arts.
 Prior to that, Waters exhibited Rear Projection in April 2009, at the Marianne Boesky Gallery in New York and the Gagosian Gallery in Los Angeles.
 Waters has been represented by C. Grimaldis Gallery in Baltimore, Maryland, since 2002 and by Marianne Boesky Gallery in New York since 2006.

 Waters's pieces are often comical, such as Rush (2009), a super-sized, tipped-over bottle of poppers (nitrite inhalants), and Hardy Har (2006), a photograph of flowers that squirts water at anyone who traverses a taped line on the floor.
 Waters has characterized his art as conceptual: "The craft is not the issue here.
 The idea is.
 And the presentation."